jawad-developer002/Web-dev-practice-files-CSS3/README.md

 # Web-dev-practice-files-CSS3
-" Practicing CSS to mater the designing of a website
+" Practicing CSS to master the designing of a website